abpio/abp-commercial-docs/en/modules/database-tables.md

 ### PayGatewayPlans

-This table maps the plans offered in the application to the corresponding plans available in the integrated payment gateway for processing recurring payments.
+This table maps the plans offered in the application to the corresponding plans available in the integrated payment gateway to process recurring payments.

 #### Foreign Keys